 Everyone who is considered to be “normal” takes the best seats in Russian heteronormative society.
 Being intersex in Russia means making a departure from the cultural standards and fighting for the right to be recognised

 “When I was at school, my body looked visibly different from other teenagers.
 I had no muscles as the body with zero male hormones was incapable to produce them.
 No hair on the face.
 I was skinny and tall.
 With narrow shoulders and wide hips.
 Breast glands were enlarged.
 Sometimes people took me for a girl.
-I have been bullied and humiliated,” says Alexander Berezkin, 32-year-old independent researcher on intersex and a founder of Association of the Russian Speaking Intersex (ARSI).
+I have been bullied and humiliated,” says Alexander Berezkin, 32-year-old independent researcher on intersex and a founder of the Association of the Russian Speaking Intersex (ARSI).

 He was born and raised in Novokuznetsk.
 In his childhood, Alexander was diagnosed with “male pseudohermaphroditism” (variation of Klinefelter syndrome 47, XXY).
 It means that he was born with one additional X chromosome.
 Usually males have a combination XY: extra X chromosomes lead to the appearance of physical traits that are not typical for males.